 – Abnormal Idle times

-The main cause of Abnormal idle time is a process work arrangement in factoring, which causes by the bottleneck in any point of workflow.
-For example, in one factory, the product needs to go through the setup and assembling steps.
+The main cause of Abnormal idle time is a process work arrangement in factoring, which causes by the bottleneck in production workflow.
+For example, the product needs to go through the setup and assembling steps.
 The assembly team can assemble 100 units per day, but the setup team can only complete 50 units per day.
 It limits to assembly team to 50 units as well because they have to wait for the setup team to complete their job.
 For the solution, management needs to consider increase workers in setup teams, so the assembly team will be able to reduce their idle times.

 No business can run 100% efficiency, but as the management, we try to minimize the idle time to the lowest level.